unisonweb/unison/unison-src/transcripts/merge.md

 ## Merge failure: someone deleted something

 If either Alice or Bob delete something, so long as the other person didn't update it (in which case we ignore the delete, as explained above), then the delete goes through.

-This can cause merge failures due to out-of-scope identifiers.
-The user may have to do some digging around to find what the deleted name used to refer to.
+This can cause merge failures due to out-of-scope identifiers, and the user may have to do some digging around to find what the deleted name used to refer to.
+In a future version, we would emit a \[better\] warning at least.

 In this example, Alice deletes `foo`, while Bob adds a new dependent of `foo`.